sudheerj/vuejs-interview-questions/README.md

 122. ### What are state preservation rules in hot reloading?
-     Below are the state preservation rules in hot reloading, 1.When editing the `<template>` of a component, instances of the edited component will re-render in place, preserving all current private state.
+     Below are the state preservation rules in hot reloading,

+     1. When editing the `<template>` of a component, instances of the edited component will re-render in place, preserving all current private state.
-     2.When editing the `<script>` part of a component, instances of the edited component will be destroyed and re-created in place.
+     2. When editing the `<script>` part of a component, instances of the edited component will be destroyed and re-created in place.
-     3.When editing the `<style>` hot reload operates on its own via vue-style-loader without affecting application state.
+     3. When editing the `<style>` hot reload operates on its own via vue-style-loader without affecting application state.

      **[⬆ Back to Top](#table-of-contents)**